 24. The Cumbres & Toltec Scenic Railroad

-The Cumbres & Toltec Scenic Railroad is a historic, 64-mile (103-kilometer) long narrow gauge heritage railroad that operates between Antonito, Colorado, and Chama, New Mexico.
+The Cumbres & Toltec Scenic Railroad is a historic, 64-mile (103-kilometer) long narrow gauge heritage railroad between Antonito, Colorado, and Chama, New Mexico.

 In 1970, the Cumbres & Toltec Scenic Railroad was established as a non-profit organization to preserve the railroad.

-Today, the railroad is a popular tourist attraction and offers rides on vintage steam and diesel locomotives.
+Today, the railroad is a popular tourist attraction, offering rides on vintage steam and diesel locomotives.
 The Cumbres & Toltec Scenic Railroad is listed on the National Register of Historic Places.

 25. Canyonlands National Park